souvikpaul01/FL3Tier/README.md

 ## Overview
 We implement a real-world federated learning project based on Java.
 There are one server and many clients to collaboratively train a model.
 We use DL4J as the deep learning library.
-The dataset is a Human Activity Recognition (HAR) dataset.
+The data we use is a Human Activity Recognition (HAR) dataset.

 ## Server-side